 I don’t think it’s a coincidence that my passion is to travel, seen as it has been passed down to me through the generations and is literally in my blood.

-As described in my travel story, I spent a lot of my childhood traveling.
-The other side of my family is spread out all over the globe – I have family that lives in New Zealand, the UAE, South Korea, and numerous countries in Europe – and they were always moving around.
+I spent a lot of my childhood traveling.
+The other side of my family is spread out all over the globe – I have family that lives in New Zealand, the UAE and numerous countries in Europe – and they were always moving around.
 To see each other, we had to travel, and usually we met up on big family holidays in villas in the countryside of France or Spain.

 My experiences travelling throughout my childhood made me very comfortable with the concept as I had been taken out of my comfort zone many times.
 I even came to enjoy being on the road or in the air, such as the special gifts or priority boarding we got from traveling as unaccompanied minors, and feeling like a VIP being escorted by an air hostess.
 This isn’t an experience a lot of people have growing up, but to me it just felt really normal because it happened so often.

 Looking back, I realise this isn’t a normal experience for a lot of children and is just a sign of my segmented family.
 But, I am really grateful for the experiences it gave me and the opportunities I had to see many different parts of the world at such an early age.
 It has also put my in good stead for my future years when I started traveling on my own.
 As I got older, the time for me to explore solo and as I did it more and got more experience, I became more confident.